Listen to the Podcast

 That is because you don’t know what’s going to happen in the market place exactly, you never can be sure, you have a probability or chance of success, there’s always the statistical probabilities, for example, getting outside of standard deviations or the probability of a market moving 2 to 3 standard deviations beyond its current price.

-You do have those probabilities that do play out, but you never really know exactly what’s going to happen tomorrow, you really have kind of a 33.3 chance of success.
-Because the market can stand still, it can move up or it can move down, but really it’s going to move one way or the other, so you could say tis a 50/50 chance.
+You do have those probabilities that do play out, but you never really know exactly what’s going to happen tomorrow, you have kind of a 33.3 chance of success.
+Because the market can stand still, it can move up, or it can move down, but it’s going to move one way or the other so that you could say its a 50/50 chance.